jeff-cardwell/adug_from_scratch_build/README.md

     - [[meta] Path forward for Composer support](https://www.drupal.org/node/2551607)
     - [support for cmd-line installer support of Drupal.org beta repos, instead of packagist](https://github.com/drupal-composer/drupal-project/issues/175)

-4. [Prefer Stable](https://getcomposer.org/doc/04-schema.md#prefer-stable) Setting (this item should be added using a text editor before we declare our dependencies)
+4. [Prefer Stable](https://getcomposer.org/doc/04-schema.md#prefer-stable) Setting (this item may be added using the command line before we declare our dependencies)

-    ```json
+    ```shell
-    "prefer-stable": true
+    $ composer config prefer-stable true
     ```

     > When this is enabled, Composer will prefer more stable packages over unstable ones when finding compatible stable packages is possible.
 If you require a dev version or only alphas are available for a package, those will still be selected granted that the minimum-stability allows for it.